Ph.D. in Chemical and Biomolecular Engineering Educational Goals

 - Understand the impact of chemical and biomolecular research in modern society, considering the public’s welfare and cultural, ethical, social, environmental, and economic factors.

-Admission to the graduate programs at the University of Delaware is selective and based on the number of well-qualified applicants and the limits of available faculty and facilities.
+Admission to the graduate programs at the University of Delaware is selective and based on the number of well-qualified applicants.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet some of those requirements necessarily precluded from admission if they offer other appropriate strengths.
 We encourage applications from candidates with research experience (undergraduate or industrial), as well as those with practical industrial experience after the baccalaureate.
 If you have any questions regarding admission to our graduate program, feel free to email us.

 Minimum admission requirements (in brief):

 - A baccalaureate degree in the field or in a closely allied field of engineering, science or mathematics.

 - A minimum undergraduate grade-point average in engineering, science, and mathematics courses of 3.0 on a 4.0 scale.

 - Three letters of strong support from former teachers or supervisors.

 - Non-native speakers of English (international students) are required to achieve a minimum score of 600 on the paper-based TOEFL (PBT) and 100 for iBT.